-Kirsten’s well crafted and deeply-felt music navigates diverse aesthetics and always becomes a memorable part of the whole experience, perfectly melding the visual with the audio, where the viewer is happily lost and the essence of time does not matter.
-She is currently working with members of The Swans and ex-Cop Shoot Cop with the project called The Children on a 2016 forthcoming album.
-She is also heavily involved in the New Age and World arena of music where it ties in with soundtracking and she is a fixture of the NYC Live Music Yoga scene and has played in most of the major yoga affiliated centers of the world.
+Kirsten’s well crafted and deeply-felt music navigates diverse aesthetics and always becomes a memorable part of the whole experience of the visual and audio.
+Her interest and ability to create music in many different mediums has been used for such a wide range of film genres.
+She is also heavily involved in the New Age and World arena of music where it ties in with sound-tracking and she is a fixture of the NYC Live Music Yoga scene.
+She has played in most of the major yoga affiliated centers of the world.
 Kirsten’s music preparation and editing skills have been sought by major arts organizations and yoga studios alike.
 Sonic Youth’s co-founder (Thurston Moore) released Kirsten’s first solo album on his Ecstatic Peace label (on limited pressing vinyl).
 Her eclectic and versatile resume includes studio work and live performances not only with Elliott Smith, but with Vic Chesnutt, Mo Tucker (Velvet Underground) and Jarboe (Swans).

 Currently, among other musical projects, Kirsten writes and produces meditation music for the NYC yoga community and also plays cello live for yoga classes.